FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 -  The heat dissipation ports on both sides of the control box should be spaced at least 15CM apart

--  At the front of the control box (user sheet metal, switch power button, heavy load and teaching pendant wiring harness), the spacing distance should not be less than 25CM
+-  At the front of the control box (user Table metal, switch power button, heavy load and teaching pendant wiring harness), the spacing distance should not be less than 25CM

 -  The control box is 0.6-1.5m above the ground